|Organization:||Friedrich-Ebert-Stiftung Moldova (FES) and AO “Institutum Virtutes Civilis” (IVC)|

 b) Field visits.
 The field work shall focus on the project activities that have been undertaken in the four raions/ districts.
 During these visits, the consultant shall contact, amongst others, local government officials, local communities, local public institutions, non-governmental organizations (NGOs) and community-based organizations (CBOs) involved in the project activities.
 The project team will offer a list of project beneficiaries and the consultant will select 10 people for interviews.

 c) Interviews.
 Interviews will be carried out during field visits.
-Appropriate questionnaires shall be developed by the consultant and discussed with Project Management Team for approval.
+Appropriate questionnaires shall be developed by the international consultant and discussed with Project Management Team for approval.
 Key informants will be drawn from the key project stakeholders including the beneficiary communities.

 d) Evaluation Report